Alloy - A substance consisting of two or more metals.

-Reveal (of a cabinet door when using European style hinges) – The reveal is the gap distance between the edge of the cabinet door and the edge of another door in the case of back-to-back doors, or the gap distance between the edge of the door and the face frame in the case of inset doors.
+Reveal (of a cabinet door when using European style hinges) – The reveal is the gap distance between the edge of the cabinet door and the edge of another door in the case of back-to-back doors.
+It can also be the gap distance between the edge of the door and the face frame in the case of inset doors.

-Reverse Bevel - A term used to designate the hand of a door when the door swings to the outside/key swing.
+Reverse Swing - A term used to designate the hand of a door when the door swings to the outside/key swing.